 - Screw the Rules, I Have Money!: Players may choose to bid for the sole purpose of driving up the price, while not making the purchase.
 Players of the Planet MULE remake call this "aucblocking".

 - Shout-Out: Spell the planet's name backwards.
-Players can make a little quick cash by hunting Wampus, which is almost certainly a reference to the even-earlier computer game Hunt the Wumpus.
+See above about Wampus hunting.
 The look of the M.U.L.E.s themselves was probably inspired by the Imperial Walkers in The Empire Strikes Back.

 - Space Pirates: One of many random events that can befall an individual player or the entire colony.